YouSee: YouSee TV

-In March 2014 YouSee launched a new “pick-and-mix” service called “Bland-selv” where customers could subscribe to the medium or full package but replace the channels with ones of their own choosing.
-For example the medium package at the time contained 10 more channels than the basic package, making the customer able to choose 10 channels on top of the basic package.
+In March 2014, YouSee launched a new "pick-and-mix" service called "Bland-selv" through which customers could subscribe to the medium or full package, but replace the channels with ones of their own choosing.
+For example, the medium package at the time contained 10 more channels than the basic package, making the customer able to choose 10 channels on top of the basic package.

 This “pick-and-mix” service based on the traditional packages were replaced in early 2018 with a new point-based system where customers still has to subscribe to the Basic package but then buy 10, 20 or 36 “points”.
 These points can then be used on TV channels and/or streaming services which can then be viewed via YouSee’s set-top box or online.
-Any TV channel costs 1 point, and streaming services costs between 3-6 points.
-Costumers can replace the channels and streaming services on a monthly basis.
+Any TV channel costs 1 point, and streaming services costs between 3 and 6 points.
+Customers can replace the channels and streaming services on a monthly basis.

-In early 2020 YouSee announced their plans to scrap the long-lived medium and full packages in order to make the “pick-and-mix” service the standard, also indicating that the Basic package will be scrapped in the future, giving the consumers complete control over which channels they pay for.
-This came to fruition on 1 September 2022 when YouSee re-used the name YouSee Play for a service which doesn't include a basic package but gives consumers complete choice over which channels they subscribe to.
+In early 2020, YouSee announced their plans to scrap the long-lived medium and full packages in order to make the "pick-and-mix" service the standard, also indicating that the Basic package will be scrapped in the future, giving the consumers complete control over which channels they pay for.
+This came to fruition on 1 September 2022, when YouSee re-used the name YouSee Play for a service which doesn't include a basic package but gives consumers complete choice over which channels they subscribe to.
 The Basic, Medium and Full packages are still available, and the new YouSee Play is only offered via the Internet, not via DVB-C.

-In August 2019 YouSee started distributing their first 4K Ultra HD channel, Viasat Ultra HD.
+In August 2019, YouSee started distributing their first 4K Ultra HD channel, Viasat Ultra HD.

 As of January 2021, YouSee offers 80 channels, of which 63 are in HD.